-Abdisalan Bulhan at San Diego City College
+Abdisalan Bulhan finds success at City College

 Abdisalan Bulhan is making the grade.
 The Kenyan immigrant, who moved to the U.S. when he was 12, is a peer mentor at San Diego City College and has been named to the Phi Theta Kappa All-California Academic Team based on his grades, intellectual excellence, leadership, and service to community.
 We asked Abdisalan to discuss his experiences at City College and his plans for the future.